Wagner boss Prigoshin wants the end of the Ukraine war – “Russia has already achieved everything”

 With his Wagner group, Prigozhin has become one of Russia’s most important tools.
 In recent months, the Wagner financier has repeatedly presented himself as a Russian general.
 Above all, he claimed offensive successes in the ongoing battles for the strategic city of Bakhmut for himself and his criminal mercenaries.

 Whether Russia’s President Wladimir Putin taking Prigozhin’s demands into account in his further war planning is questionable.
-Despite high losses, Russian troops are attacking Ukrainian territory every day and trying to take other parts of the country.
-In addition, there were only recently reports that Putin wanted to limit the Wagner group’s mercenary monopoly and thus withdraw power from Prigozhin. (tt)
+Despite high losses, the Russian troops attack Ukrainian territory every day and try to take over other parts of the country.
+In addition, there were only recently reports that Putin wanted to limit the Wagner group’s mercenary monopoly and thus take power away from Prigozhin. (tt)

 #Wagner #boss #Prigoshin #Ukraine #war #Russia #achieved